quantmind/d3-view/docs/model.md

 ### model.parent

 Get the ancestor of the model if it exists.
-It it does not exist, this is the root model.
+It it does not exist, this is a root model.

 ### model.$get(attribute)